Methotrexate for Dogs

 Key Takeaways

-• Like all chemotherapy drugs, methotrexate can cause side effects like anorexia, nausea, myelosuppression (bone marrow suppression), diarrhea, and vomiting.
+• Like all chemotherapy drugs, methotrexate can cause side effects like lack of appetite, nausea, myelosuppression (bone marrow suppression), diarrhea, and vomiting.

 • Methotrexate suppresses inflammation and prevents cell division.